msp4msps/m365_documentation/README.md

 ## Installation

-1.Leverage the Create_Auth ps1 file if you have not already created an app registration to garner tokens for authenticating to customer environments.
-2. Fork the repo to modify the scripts or leverage the scripts to start documenting customer environments.
+1. Leverage the Create_Auth.ps1 file if you have not already created an app registration to garner tokens for authenticating to customer environments.
+2. Leverage the Remove_AnonymidedReports.ps1 file to ensure all customers have reports that are not anonymized.
+You could do this at a per customer basis as well.
+3. Fork the repo to modify the scripts or leverage the scripts to start documenting customer environments.

 ## Usage